cypress-io/cypress-docker-images/factory/README.md

 ### CHROME_VERSION

 The version of Chrome to install.
-If the env is unset or an empty string, Chrome is not installed.
+If the `ARG` variable is unset or an empty string, Chrome is not installed.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `CHROME_VERSION='125.0.6422.141-1'`